tiagodeliberali/VivaSpotippos/README.md

 # VivaSpotippos
-Just for fun, checking thre viva real challenge
+Just for fun, checking the viva real challenge